 "To get a chance to have more than 3 million viewers look at Olympic City USA through the lens of the Air Force Academy, it's all adds up to a really special weekend," he said.

-Price added that the number of visitors to Colorado Springs has steadily grown each year despite recent closures of some major attractions like the Cog Railway and Pikes Peak Summit House.
+Price added that the number of visitors to Colorado Springs has steadily grown each year despite recent closures of some major attractions like the Cog Railway.